Sign in

 A quick guide to electric scooters, bikes, and mopeds in D.C.

-D.C. was an early adopter of shared electric scooters and bikes, having rolled out a pilot program for so-called dockless vehicles in September .
-Since then, they have only expanded in use and visibility throughout the citys core area and beyond.
-Around 6,000 dockless vehicles are currently permitted in the District, including, as of August, mopeds.
+D.C. was an early adopter of shared electric scooters and bikes, launching a pilot program for dockless vehicles in September.
+Since then, their usage and visibility have expanded throughout the city and beyond.
+Currently, around 6,000 dockless vehicles are permitted in the District, which now includes mopeds as of August.

 XDAO Product Page

-How do I rent a scooteror bike or moped?
+How do I rent a scooter, bike, or moped?

-Whatever the brand, the way to access these dockless vehicles is by downloading your app of choice and making sure your s geolocation tracking is on.
-Practically all of the brands require you to provide a debit or credit card so youre able to be charged for any rides taken.
+To access these dockless vehicles, download your preferred app and ensure that geolocation tracking is activated.
+Most brands require you to provide a debit or credit card for ride charges.

 How much do they cost?

-Prices vary by provider and type of vehicle, but generally speaking it costs $1 to unlock an electric scooter or bike and between 24 to 39 cents per minute to use them.
-Depending on how long you ride, the vehicles can cost roughly the same or more than a Metro trip (from $2.25 to $6 a trip during peak times, based on distance).
-Typically, this cost is significantly less than the cost of ride-hailing across a similar distance, especially for single-person rides.
+Prices vary by provider and vehicle type.
+Typically, it costs $1 to unlock an electric scooter or bike, with usage fees ranging from 24 to 39 cents per minute.
+Depending on your ride duration, the cost could rival or exceed a Metro trip (which ranges from $2.25 to $6 during peak hours based on distance).
+Generally, these options are significantly cheaper than ride-hailing services for single-person trips.

 Are they more convenient than public transit?